Ever heard the famous Hippocrates quote? You know. The one about food being medicine?

 Meds are often prescribed together with other meds – if not immediately, soon after when side effects start happening or when the meds aren’t doing as much job as expected or wanted – similar to how foods are eaten together, providing us a variety of nutrition.

-You cannot tell me that food cannot act as part of disease treatment.
+You cannot say that food cannot act as part of disease treatment and still practice science-based nutrition evidence.
 I use peer-reviewed research and professional experience in my nutrition coaching and while prevention of disease gets a little sticky (we can’t prove a negative), it’s pretty well known that someone who keeps a diet filled with lots of plants, healthy fats, high quality carb sources, and healthy protein usually has a better health outcome than others.

 I’m not saying anyone has to be so cautious about their nutrition that it runs their life and steals joy from eating.
 But it’s important to understand that nutrition and humans aren’t black and white.
 You can come from a place of understanding the medicinal qualities of food while still having a very healthy relationship with food.